jdwhite/pkgsrc-darwin/README.md

      stat structure when 64-bit inodes are in effect (see above).
 ```

+Solution: change code to use non-64-suffixed syscalls.
+Could also `#define stat64 stat` and the like.

 ### BigSur/XCode 12 - version:1:1: error: expected unqualified-id

 According to [this](https://trac.macports.org/ticket/62784) posting, XCode 12 contains a "C++20-capable compiler and the VERSION file included in the source is conflicting with the version header of your compiler because you are on a case-insensitive filesystem."